fin-hypergrid/core/README.md

 ###### The Filtering & Analytics (sorting & aggregation) modules provided will be broken out of Hypergrid

 * We are currently working on expanding the API to enable application developers to easily provide their own functionality
 * Hypergrid will have no opinion on how the underlying data should be pivoted, but will remain capable of presenting pivoted data
 * The current filtering and analytics modules will become separate npm modules/JavaScript files that can be forked and further developed

 ### Integrating

-This a basic example that embeds fin-hypergrid:
+[This](https://openfin.github.io/fin-hypergrid/example.js) is a basic example that embeds fin-hypergrid:
 ```html
 <!DOCTYPE html>
 <html>